 Another supplement you may want to think about is amino acids.
-You don’t need to take a synthetic supplement though.
 You can boost this muscle recovery and growth aid by drinking green tea.
 Amino acids are also found in protein, so again, a protein powder is an easy way to get the amino acids you need if you’re protein intake is lacking.
 Stress reduction is a benefit of the anxiety-reducing effects of amino acids and when you combine them with the caffeine in green tea, you’ll increase your reaction time and your attention span.

 Other organic compounds that are healthy are creatine (great for cognition and strength), and Omega-3 fatty acids, which have a ton of good things about them like aiding heart health.
 Salmon is a tasty source.
 Melatonin aids sleep, but research is showing that many people are supplementing too much.
 Eggs (they have tons of benefits) and fish are whole food sources I recommend, instead of trying to up your intake via pill form and overdoing it.